rrashi/intro-to-GHA/README.md

   **Actions:** A resuable, custom application that performs tasks required by multiple workflows

-  In summary, an *event* triggers a *workflow* which contains multiple *jobs* each of which run on independent servers called *runners*.
+  In summary, an *event* triggers a *workflow* which contains multiple *jobs* each of which run on independent VMs called *runners*.
 Jobs are made up of *steps* and may contain calling reusable *actions*.

   ### How it works